ethbak/connexion-for-linkedin/README.md

    python main.py
    ```
 ### From Release
+1. TODO
 # 👥 Usage

 ### Profile Search Tool
+The Profile Search Tool can be accessed by starting the application and clicking the "Search for Profiles" button.
+This reveals a window containing filters and user preferences for the tool.
+Below is an overview of the different fields and their capabilities.
+- Locations (Comma Separated):
+  - Allows the user to search for profiles based in a list of locations.
+User should input a comma-seperated list of locations for best results.
+Must not be blank.
+- Positions (Comma Separated):
+   - Allows the user to search for profiles that work in a variety of positions.
+User should input a comma-seperated list of positions for best results.
+Must not be blank.
+- Experience Dropdown:
+   - A dropdown list containing the options ">", "<", and "=", where ">" represents greater than, "<" represents less than, and "=" represents equal to.
+Works in conjunction with the experience entry field to allow the user to search for profiles with a range of experience levels.
+- Experience Entry Field:
+  - Allows the user to enter their desired number of years of experience to allow them to search for profiles of all experience levels.
+Must be an integer between 0 and 30.
+- Output Location:
+   - The location of the output Excel file.
+Must end with .xlsx and represent a valid file path.
+Existing Excel files will be added to, not overrided.
+New Excel files can also be created as long as the path is valid.
+- Custom Search API Key:
+   - The user's Google Custom Search JSON API key.
+Must be a valid key.
+User's can create an API key [here](https://developers.google.com/custom-search/v1/overview).
+- Repeat Queries Box:
+   - When checked, previously searched terms will be searched again, it is recomended to check this if significant time has passed since last searching.
+When unchecked, previously searched terms are skipped.

 ### Connection Automation Tool
+The Connection Automation Tool can by accessed by starting the application and clicking the "Automate Connections" button.
+This reveals a window containing filters and user preferences for the tool.
+Below is an overview of the different fields and their capabilities.
+- LinkedIn Username:
+- LinkedIn Password:
+- Connection Message:
+- Number of requests to send:
+- Minimum connections count:
+- Excel file path:

 # 🏎️ Performance

 ### Profile Search Tool

+Retrieves `1000` new profiles in under `60` seconds.

 ### Connection Automation Tool

+Completes `30` connection requests in under `18` minutes.

 # 🧪 Running Tests
 To run tests for Connexion, navigate to the `test.py` file in the project directory, which contains all of the application’s test cases.
 Files related to testing are stored in the `tests` folder.
 Some test cases, especially those relating to the linkedin connection bot, will fail due to the dynamic and unpredictable nature of LinkedIn profiles.
 Many of the test cases are resource intensive, ie. they use Google API requests or they heighten the risk of LinkedIn restrictions by repeatedly logging in the user.
 Therefore, it is advisable to only test a few methods at a time.